uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

-`I'm not sure about 3 pages here, considering a fourth for overviewing the participants, like in final`

-No more than three pages of text in PDF format:
+No more than four pages of text in PDF format:

+ - contexutal inquiry participants (less than one page)
  - contextual inquiry themes (less than one page)
  - task analysis questions (less than two pages)

 Submit via Catalyst here: `link to Catalyst`

-At lecture, your group will discuss your contextual inquiry findings.
+In lecture, be prepared to discuss your contextual inquiry with other teams and the course staff.

-`Should we be more consistent in what we say about 'at lecture' or 'at section'?`

 ### Grading